 That’s certainly the goal, but there are several huge hurdles in the way:

 - First, these experiments were conducted on mice.
 And there’s a long way to go before this particular approach is deemed safe and approved for humans.

 - Not everyone’s tinnitus will be caused the same way; it’s difficult to know (at this point) whether all or even most tinnitus is related to inflammation of some kind.

 - Any new approach needs to be proven safe; it might take some time to identify specific side effects, complications, or issues related to these specific inflammation-blocking medications.

 So, a pill for tinnitus might be a long way off.
 But it’s no longer impossible.
 If you have tinnitus today, that represents a significant increase in hope.
 And, of course, this approach in treating tinnitus is not the only one currently being researched.
 Every new discovery, every new bit of knowledge, brings that cure for tinnitus just a little bit closer.

 Some methods include noise-cancellation devices or cognitive therapies designed to help you ignore the sounds related to your tinnitus.
+Many people also find relief with hearing aids.
 A cure may be a number of years off, but that doesn’t mean you have to cope with tinnitus alone or unaided.
 Finding a treatment that works can help you spend more time doing what you love, and less time thinking about that buzzing or ringing in your ears.